sabbour/aks-gitops/README.md

     .
-    ├── code-repos                     # Container for Git submodules for standalone services/apps │   ├── template-service           # Git submodule for a sample service │   ├── foo-service                # Git submodule for a foo service │   ├── bar-service                # Git submodule for a bar service ├── config-repos                   # Container for Git submodules for Helm charts of services/apps │   ├── template-service-config    # Git submodule for a sample service Helm chart │   ├── foo-service-config         # Git submodule for a foo service Helm chart │   ├── bar-service-config         # Git submodule for a bar service Helm chart ├── infrastructure                 # ARM templates to provision required Azure infrastructure │   ├── scripts                    # Helper scripts to deploy infrastructure ├── LICENSE
+    ├── code-repos                     # Container for Git submodules for standalone services/apps │   ├── foo-service                # Git submodule for a foo service │   ├── bar-service                # Git submodule for a bar service ├── config-repos                   # Container for Git submodules for Helm charts of services/apps │   ├── foo-service-config         # Git submodule for a foo service K8s resources │   ├── bar-service-config         # Git submodule for a bar service K8s resources
+    ├── infrastructure                 # ARM templates to provision required Azure infrastructure │   ├── scripts                    # Helper scripts to deploy infrastructure ├── LICENSE